Carrier-to-Noise Ratio in the LEO, MEO, and GEO Zones

 Satellite LEO_Sat

-Insert a Receiver () object which will function as the receiver on the LEO satellite and all of its children.
-Use a Complex Receiver Model.
+Insert a Receiver object which will function as the receiver on the LEO satellite and all of its children.
+You will use a Complex Receiver model.
+A Complex Receiver Model enables you to select among a variety of analytical and realistic antenna models and to define the characteristics of the selected antenna type.

 1. Insert a Receiver () object using the Define Properties () method.